mickeyboxell/local-k8s/draft.md

 Dockerfile	charts		draft.toml	glide.yaml	main.go
 ```

-After exploring the artifacts created by Draft, you will need to configure your image registry.
+After exploring the artifacts created by Draft, you have to the option to configure your image registry.
 Run `eval $(minikube docker-env)` to allow Draft to build images directly using Minikube's Docker daemon which lets you skip having to set up a remote/external container registry.
+If you do not configure an image registry, Draft will bypass this step: `WARNING: no registry has been set, therefore Draft will not push to a container registry.`

 *How can I configure this to be used with Docker for Desktop?
 It worked for me out of the box the second time around, but I'm sure I did something the first time to enable this.
 I have this in my notes: `docker run -d -p 5000:5000 --name registry registry:2` `draft config set registry localhost:5000`*